Who This Comparison Is For

 What is the difference between Forge and Connect apps for Jira?

-Forge apps run on Atlassian's platform and benefit from enterprise-grade security features like sandboxing, identity management, and built-in permissions.
+Forge apps are built on Atlassian's app platform and benefit from its security features like sandboxing, identity management, and built-in permissions.
 Connect apps run on the vendor's own servers and communicate with Jira via API.
-Forge is generally considered more secure and is Atlassian's recommended platform for new apps.
-Currently, BesTest is the only Forge-native test management tool in this comparison.
+Forge is Atlassian's recommended platform for new apps, and with Connect reaching end-of-support in 2026 the established tools are now migrating over (Xray and Zephyr via Connect on Forge, RTM via Forge Remote).
+BesTest was built on Forge from day one rather than migrated to it.

 What is Jira issue bloat and which tools cause it?